 Fishermen went south in search of a living & gravitated toward Lisbon, with the largest fish market in Portugal.
 Train service in 1864 from Porto to Lisbon put the region of Aveiro in direct connection with the capital, & whole families could move down.
 Aveiro went from 12,000 to 3,000 residents, many locals from Ílhavo moved too, & more people left Ovar than any other town.
 A person from Ovar is an ovarense in Portuguese, but a popular alternate is vareiro.
 The female equivalent is vareira, so fisherwomen in Lisbon came to be known as varinas… another way to say “the women from Ovar.”
 Nothing to do with the Latin word for fish but named for their hometown instead.

 They came in force, settling around the nearby dock neighborhoods of Santos & Madragoa.
 Like a small colony, they married within known families & brought regional customs, dress & dialect with them.
-As immigrants to the capital, they also supported each other —in spite of occasional internal conflicts— and even left their children in care of others at the docks.
+As immigrants to the capital, they also supported each other —in spite of occasional internal conflicts— and even left their children with fellow varinas at the docks during the day.

 Life was not easy.
 Most women woke up at 03:00, met boats on arrival, watched fish auctions, then calculated how to come up with most lucrative sell for the day.
 With a full basket, the next challenge was taking fish to locals & convincing them they had the best catch.
 Songs & calls developed to attract attention… & sure, some trickery as well.
 Some varinas blew into fish mouths to puff them up.
 Some scooped from the bottom to hand over less-fresh fish.
 Matches were even lit to disguise the odor of an older catch.

 Walking through the streets of Lisbon barefoot characterized the varinas for decades.
 Navigating the docks & cobblestoned streets without shoes was much easier.
 In 1928, a public health campaign tried to eliminate this practice.
-But the fisherwomen found a way around: they’d sit & cover their feet with their skirts when police came close, or they would carry shoes in their basket & lend them to whoever needed.
+But the fisherwomen found a way around: they’d sit & cover their feet with their skirts when police came close, or they would carry shoes in their basket & lend them to whoever needed a quick disguise.